open-telemetry/opentelemetry-operator/docs/api.md

 The Windows specific settings applied to all containers.
+If unspecified, the options within a container's SecurityContext will be used.

 <table>
     <thead>